Sonoma County’s only mounted park ranger wants to take you along for a ride

 Winding along the narrow dirt trail high above Lake Sonoma, park ranger Poppy Lozoff sat atop her horse Candyman, pointing out native brush, gray oak and smooth red madrone trees that were shedding their bark at the height of summer.

 “Refrigerator trees,” she said, citing a nickname for the madrone, because it feels cool to the touch.

 Pointing in another direction, Lozoff warned of poison oak, a branch leaning into the path of the riders ahead and behind her.

-Lozoff, a U.S. Army Corps of Engineer ranger — and Sonoma County’s only mounted park ranger — was leading visitors on a horseback tour of the Skaggs Springs Vista Trail.
-The trail ride, about 1.3 miles in all, represents a new partnership between the Army Corps, which oversees the sprawling Lake Sonoma Recreation Area — the county’s largest park, at 17,500-acres — and The Ranch at Lake Sonoma, an equestrian center based at the South Lake Trailhead.
+Lozoff, a U.S. Army Corps of Engineers ranger - and Sonoma County’s only mounted park ranger - was leading visitors on a horseback tour of the Skaggs Springs Vista Trail.
+The trail ride, about 1.3 miles in all, represents a new partnership between the Army Corps, which oversees the sprawling Lake Sonoma Recreation Area - the county’s largest park, at 17,500 acres - and the Ranch at Lake Sonoma, an equestrian center based at the South Lake Trailhead.

 Until now, horseback riders out here in the northwestern corner of the county have largely had to rely on their own mounts to get around.

 Now they can sign up for $119, hourlong rides led by Lozoff, with horses provided by the Ranch.